Wanda Nevada: Plot

-While traveling in the canyon Demerille and Wanda meet Dorothy Deerfield (Lewis), a Life magazine photographer.
-Dorothy and Demerille try to get better acquainted after dinner in her tent, but jealous Wanda intrudes.
-They discuss their pasts, with Dorothy's husband and Wanda's father both killed during military service.
+While traveling in the canyon, Demerille and Wanda meet Dorothy Deerfield, a Life magazine photographer.
+Dorothy and Beau try to get better acquainted after dinner in her tent, but the jealous Wanda intrudes.
+They discuss their pasts, with Dorothy's husband and Wanda's father both killed during World War II military service.
 Demerille tries to be nice but comes off as insensitive, and he and Wanda leave camp in the morning.
-They find a rope ladder over the canyon's side to a small cave.
-Before going down, Wanda confesses to Demerille that she loves him.
+They find a rope ladder over the canyon's side leading to a small cave.
+Before going down, Wanda confesses to Beau that she loves him.
 He holds the rope as she rappels down the rock wall.
-An owl flies out at her and Wanda falls, but Demerille pulls her back up only to find that she is unconscious.
+An owl flies out at her and Wanda falls.
+Beau pulls her up, only to find that she is unconscious.
 He sits cradling Wanda and says he loves her, too.

-Demerille then explores the cave himself and finds gold.
-He returns to find Wanda awake and shows her a large gold piece.
-While mining the next day, Strap and Ruby finally catch up to them.
-Wanda and Demerille return to camp with four bags of gold only to find their mules gone.
-They throw the bags into the canyon in case someone is watching, then start walking.
-Strap and Ruby hold them at gunpoint and demand the gold, but Wanda insists there was none.
-A shootout leaves everyone unharmed.
-Strap and Ruby run off, and Demerille and Wanda seek shelter for the night.
+Demerille explores the cave and finds gold.
+He returns to find Wanda awake and shows her a large gold nugget.
+While mining the next day, Strap and Ruby finally catch up to them, watching them from a distance.
+Wanda and Demerille return to camp with four bags of gold, only to find their mules gone and Indian arrows sticking into the ground.
+Figuring the only way they will get out of the canyon alive is to ditch the gold, they throw the bags into the canyon by the river in case someone is watching, then start walking.
+Strap and Ruby confront them, hold them at gunpoint and demand the gold; but Wanda insists there was none.
+A shootout leaves everyone unharmed, and Strap and Ruby run off.

+Beau and Wanda seek shelter for the night.
 The following morning they find Strap and Ruby crucified in the desert.
-Wanda finds the mined gold scattered nearby.
+Wanda finds the bags of mined gold scattered nearby.
 They pack it up and head down to the shore, where a boat is buried in the sand.
-After docking downstream, Demerille counts the gold as Wanda sleeps.
-The owl from the cave appears and an arrow is shot from the distance into Demerille's chest.
-Demerille, seemingly mortally wounded, pushes the boat into the river and passes out.
-Wanda wakes up the next morning as the boat is afloat in the river and finds Demerille near the edge of death, he professes his love for Wanda and passes out.
+After rowing downstream and coming ashore for the night, Demerille counts the gold as Wanda sleeps.
+The owl from the cave appears, and a glowing arrow is shot from the cliff above their campsite into Demerille's chest.
+Seemingly mortally wounded, he pushes the boat out into the river and passes out in the bow.
+Wanda wakes up the next morning to find the boat is adrift in the river and Beau near the edge of death.
+He professes his love for Wanda and passes out.

-Sometime later, Wanda is in a hotel and is about to be returned to the orphanage by looming nuns.
+Some time later, Wanda is in a hotel, about to be sent off to the reformatory by looming nuns.
 Reporters swarm the hotel lobby, all trying to get an exclusive story.
-Wanda flees the nuns as Demerille, now recovered and rich from selling the gold, pulls up outside the hotel in a new convertible.
-Wanda jumps in the convertible, and both laugh as Demerille tells the reporters there never was any gold in the Grand Canyon and Demerille and Wanda drive off into the sunset, while the song Morning Sun by Carole King adds to the atmospheric finale.
+Wanda flees the nuns as Beau, now recovered and rich from selling and investing the gold, arrives in a new convertible outside the hotel.
+Wanda jumps in the convertible, and both laugh as Demerille tells the reporters, "Everyone knows there's no gold in the Grand Canyon!"
+He and Wanda drive off into the sunset, while the song Morning Sun by Carole King adds to the atmospheric finale.